StephenJD/Life-For-Liberia/content/en/02_Teaching/The Gospel/Gospel Discovery.md

 >   John 18:37 Jesus said, “You are right in saying I am a king.
 In fact, for this reason I was born, and for this I came into the world, to testify to the truth.”

 Can you see any kind of theme?
 This is the difficult part.
+There is no mention of you and I obtaining salvation.
 You need to forget the 4-spiritual laws or 3-circles, or you will never see it!

+A strong hint is found in the New Testament name for this Gospel: “The Gospel of the Kingdom”.

 ## Paul’s Gospel